jtlinux/youtube-dl-formats/README.md

 # youtube-dl-formats
 Search for and download a specific format with youtube-dl

-This script displays a YouTube video's available formats and asks the user to choose a format to download.</br>
+This script displays a YouTube video's available formats and asks the user to choose a format to download.
 The user's most recent item on the xclip clipboard is used as input for the video download commands.
+Alternatively, add a format to the command to download it (e.g. `youtube-dl-formats 43` will work as `youtube-dl -f 43`)

 **Dependencies:**